Jiale-Qiu/Cybersecurity-Portfolio/Blue Team/ CTFs/README.md

-This is a collection of all defensive challenges I've done.
-If you want to see the rest of the CTFs I completed, check out the Other CTFs folder.
-Please note that these will have less documentation in them.
+This is a collection of defensive CTFs I've done.
+My high quality CTF documentation will be in this directory, whilst the less documented ones are inside the "Other CTFs" folder.